jorditg/jorditg.github.io/_posts/2018-02-19-deep-reinforcement-learning-intro.md

 author_profile: true
 mathjax: true
 categories:
-  - Deep learning
+  - Deep Learning
 tags:
-  - Reinforcement learning
+  - Reinforcement Learning
 ---

 In this post I'm gonna a make a small intro to the Deep Reinforcement Learning field.
 This intro is based on the topics given in the [MIT 6.S094: Deep Reinforcement Learning](https://www.youtube.com/watch?v=MQ6pP65o7OM).